jaspector

 Section 3.01.001 states no building or structure or part thereof may be constructed, erected, altered, demolished, moved, or placed within the city unless all appropriate permits have first been issued.
 The same section states no site clearance, excavation, grading, or landfill on public or private land may begin unless all applicable permits have first been issued.
 Sign permits are required before erecting, replacing, altering, relocating, or repairing covered signs.
 Water-well permits are required before drilling a water well within city limits.
 The subdivision ordinance states no building permit may be issued for any lot or tract in a subdivision until the final plat has been approved.

+Not all construction work requires a permit in Clarendon, TX.
 The following work is generally exempt: Signs up to 8 square feet advertising sale, rental, or lease of the premises; Nameplates up to 1 square foot; Temporary political signs for up to 6 weeks, with post-election removal rules; Certain public, charitable, religious, city-promotional, temporary construction, occupational, memorial, governmental, directional, and specified window signs as listed in section 3.04.055; Minor improvements and ordinary repairs without a permit when they conform to applicable building laws and codes, subject to the code compliance officer's right to inspect and determine whether a permit is necessary.
 Note: No public general exempt-work list for Clarendon building permits was found.
 The above sign exemptions are specific to sign permits.
+When in doubt, confirm with the local building department before starting work.